-Before you read

-Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.
+Before you read Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.

+7

-Let's write Why do you think the eagle behaved like a chicken?
+12 Let's write Why do you think the e eagle behaved like a chicken?

-Do you think it would have behaved I the same way if it had been older?
+Do you think it would have behaved d the same way if it had been older?
 Say why.

 Why couldn't the eagle fly?

+why couldn't the eagle hy:

-How do you think the eagle felt who en it behaved like a chicken?
+How do you think the eagle felt who en it hehaved like a chicken?

+Tiow do you triillik the eagle left who en it benaved like a Chicken:

-How do you think it falt when it was u sot fuo s?
+How do you think it felt when it was s sat frag?

-How do you think it felt when it was s set free?
+Tiow do you triillik it left when it was s set nee:

-When do you think this story was told
+M. I. dildi. la .

-Why do you think this story was tolo
+Why do you think this story was told G!

-N/I 1 1 5 11 1 2

 What can we learn from the story?

-What would you have done if you ha ad seen the eagle!
+What would you have done if you h ad seen the eagle?

-We have done one the first column with their meanings in the second column. for you.
+ç Match the words in n the first column with their meanings in the second column.

+0 We have done one for you.
 Write the words in bold in your dictionary.

-Let's write biologist -awkward
+Let's write biologist awkward

 clumsy elegant

-graceful trembled
+graceful trembled 3

-wobbled self- assured; poised someone who is interested in the environment
+wobbled self- assured; poised 3

-confident someone who is interested in the environment
+子 confident someone who is interested in the environment 7

 n the sentences in the left-hand column.
-In the rite your own sentences using these verbs.
+In the rite your own sentences using these verbs. allow

 The eagle stretched its wings.
+0

 It jumped here and there.
-Teacher: Sign:
+Teacher:

 It trembled with excitement.
-Date:
+Sign:

 It soared into the sky.

 It flew away.
-Date